octosoft/octoscan/README.md

 ### Invocation and collection of generated files

-Usually the scanner is invoked using existing management infrastructure.
+Usually, the scanner is invoked using existing management infrastructure.

-On workstations and client systems, it's highly recommended to start the scanner in the user's context (logon scripts,) as that gives you valuable device affinity information.
+On workstations and client systems, it's highly recommended to start the scanner in the user's context (logon scripts, etc.) as that gives you valuable device affinity information.

-On servers, the scanner should be started in the root context, otherwise scanned information may be incomplete.
+On servers, the scanner should be started in the root context.
+Otherwise, scanned information may be incomplete.

 ```bash
 FILE=$(./octoscan.pyz -o /tmp)
 ```

-The program emits the generated filename to stdout, use the variable `${FILE}` to further process the file.
+The program emits the generated filename to stdout.
+Use the variable `${FILE}` to further process the file.
 You are completely free on how to transfer the generated files to the OctoSAM Import Service import folder.

 A list of all options can be obtained using the help option